 Our first 9 years we were joined by the Trenton Community Singers, an affiliated mixed chorus of approximately 50 singers, for performances of large-scale works.
 The combined choruses sang such classics as Ludwig van Beethoven’s triumphant “Hallelujah” from The Mount of Olives, Peter Wilhousky’s stirring arrangement of The Battle Hymn of the Republic, and Joseph Martin’s emotive tribute to the supremacy of music, The Awakening, We are Made for Music and One Voice, dedicated to Breast Cancer Survivors.

 In 2015 Capital Singers of Trenton and Trenton Community Singers were combined into one large chorus of 75 to 100 singers.
-In 2016 we are celebrating our 10th anniversary year with wonderful performances.
-See our events page.
+In 2016 we celebrated our 10th anniversary year with wonderful performances.
+See our past events pages.
+In 2017 we welcomed our new Artistic Director and Conductor, Vinroy D. Brown, Jr.

 Capital Singers of Trenton does not discriminate on the basis of race, national origin, age, gender, marital status, disability, or sexual orientation.
 All are welcome.